James Monroe Buckley

-James Monroe Buckley (December 16, 1836 – February 10, 1920) was an American Methodist minister, doctor, author, and editor of the Christian Advocate.
+James Monroe Buckley (December 16, 1836 – February 10, 1920) was an American physician, author, minister of the Methodist Episcopal Church and editor of the Christian Advocate.
+He was a driving force behind the establishment of the first Methodist hospital in the world and a leading opponent of the ordination of women and women's suffrage in the United States.

-Biography
+Early life and education

-James Monroe Buckley was born in Rahway, New Jersey, on December 16, 1836 to John Buckley and his wife Abby, but his father, also a Methodist Episcopal minister, died soon after he was born.
-Buckley became a Methodist Episcopal minister in 1858, preaching several churches in New Hampshire, Detroit, Brooklyn, and Stamford.
-He received education from Pennington Seminary and Wesleyan University, although he withdrew after a year for health reasons and continued with private instructors.
+James Monroe Buckley was born on December 16, 1836 in Rahway, New Jersey to John and Abby L. (née Monroe) Buckley.
+His father was a native of England and a Methodist Episcopal minister who died soon after James was born.

+He was educated at Pennington Seminary and Wesleyan University, although he withdrew during his second year for health reasons and continued with private instructors.
 He later received honorary degrees from Wesleyan, Emory and Henry College, and Syracuse University.

+Ministry

+Buckley became a minister of the Methodist Episcopal Church in 1859, preaching several churches in New Hampshire (1859–63), Detroit (1863–66), and Brooklyn and Stamford, Connecticut (1866–80).

-Buckley served as a delegate to the General Conferences of the Methodist Episcopal Church from 1872 to 1912; a delegate Ecumenical conferences in London (1881), Washington (1891), and Toronto (1911); and a member and later President of the Methodist Episcopal Church's Board of Foreign Missions.
-He was elected editor of the Christian Advocate, then known as the New York Christian Advocate, in 1880 and served for over 30 years.
+Buckley served as a delegate to the General Conferences of the Methodist Episcopal Church from 1872 to 1912.
+During the Conferences, Buckley took a leading role, and the General Conference was sometimes referred to as "Dr. Buckley in Session."
+In one Conference, he is said to have taken the floor seven hundred times.

+He was also a delegate to international ecumenical conferences in London (1881), Washington (1891), and Toronto (1911), and a member of the Church's Board of Foreign Missions, serving as its president for three years.

+Christian Advocate and other writing

+In 1880, Buckley was elected as editor of the Christian Advocate, serving for over 30 years until his retirement from the journal in 1912.
+His editorials in the Christian Advocate were widely influential.

 He also wrote a number of books.
 He was known as a formidable debater and writer and passionately argued for causes he believed in.
-"Dr. Buckley's editorial" in the Advocate was extremely influential, and it is said that many people would wait to see what he had to say on important matters before making up their own minds.
 According to one writer, he was "acclaimed the greatest debater in Methodism, if not in the nation."
-From 1872 to 1912, when he was a delegate in the General Conference, it was sometimes known as "Dr. Buckley in Session," and in one Conference he is said to have taken the floor seven hundred times.